jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d70850e066dac7142a6d797
+id: 5d70862e066dac7142a6d798
-title: Part 69
+title: Part 70
 challengeType: 0
-dashedName: part-69
+dashedName: part-70
 ---

 # --description--

-Up to this point, anytime `text.innerText` was updated, the old text was erased.
-This time, use the `+=` operator instead of the `=` operator to add text to the end of `text.innerText`.
-Add the string " In your inventory you have: " (include the spaces at the beginning and end).
+At the end of the string you just added after the ending quote mark, add `+ inventory` to add the contents of the inventory to the end of the string.

 # --hints--